Your Dog’s Weight: A Hands On Guide for Pet Parents

 In adulthood, different dog breeds have a lot of variation in size — just compare a Chihuahua to a Great Dane and you’ll know exactly what we mean!
 Plus, there’s weight variation between individual pups within each breed, too.

-Fortunately, there’s a method available (the one used by most veterinarians) to determine a dog’s ideal weight.
+If you're wondering how to know if your dog is a healthy weight, follow this method (used by most veterinarians) to determine a dog’s ideal weight.
 This system is called the Body Condition Score (BCS).

 Here’s how it works: